-PRINCIPLES OF MICROECONOMICS
+- PRINCIPLES OF MICROECONOMICS

 Analysis of the behavior of the firm and household, and the market processes affecting price, output and resource allocation.
-No credit if 3250:244 already

-201 PRINCIPLES OF MACROECONOMICS
+No credit if 3250:244 already taken.
+200 - PRINCIPLES OF MACROECONOMICS 201 Prerequisite: 3250:200.

-Prerequisite: 3250:200.
 Study of the economic factors which affect the price level, national income, employment, economic growth.
-No credit if 3250:244 already taken.

-INTRODUCTION TO ECONOMIC ANALYSIS 244

-For engineering majors.
+No credit if 3250:244 already taken. - INTRODUCTION TO ECONOMIC ANALYSIS 244 For engineering majors.
 Intensive introduction to analysis of modern industrial society and formulation of economic policy.
 Structure of economic theory and its relation to economic reality.
-No credit to a student who has completed 3250:200, 201.

-248 CONSUMER ECONOMICS

-Spending habits of American consumers, influences affecting finance, budget planning, saving programs, installment buying, insurance, investments, housing finance.
+No credit to a student who has completed 3250:200, 201. - CONSUMER ECONOMICS 248 3 credits Spending habits of American consumers, influences affecting finance, budget planning, saving programs, installment buying, insurance, investments, housing finance.